-- (19) The Joint Convention represents an incentive instrument, as it does not entail any sanctions for non-compliance.
-Also the safety standards developed by the IAEA in cooperation with Euratom, OECD/NEA and other international organisations are neither legally binding, nor enforceable. - (20) Following the Council's invitation to set up a High Level Group at EU level, as recorded in its Conclusions of 8 May 2007 on nuclear safety and safe management of spent fuel and radioactive waste, the European Nuclear Safety Regulators Group (ENSREG) was set up by Commission Decision 2007/530/Euratom of 17 July 2007 on establishing the European High Level Group on Nuclear Safety and Waste Management1 to contribute to the achievement of the Community objectives in the field of spent fuel and radioactive waste management. - (21) The first conclusions and recommendations of ENSREG were reflected in the Council Resolution of 16 December 2008 on Spent Fuel and Radioactive Waste Management.
+- (20) Following the Council's invitation to set up a High Level Group at EU level, as recorded in its Conclusions of 8 May 2007 on nuclear safety and safe management of spent fuel and radioactive waste, the European Nuclear Safety Regulators Group (ENSREG) was set up by Commission Decision 2007/530/Euratom of 17 July 2007 on establishing the European High Level Group on Nuclear Safety and Waste Management1 to contribute to the achievement of the Community objectives in the field of spent fuel and radioactive waste management. - (21) The first conclusions and recommendations of ENSREG were reflected in the Council Resolution of 16 December 2008 on Spent Fuel and Radioactive Waste Management.
 In July 2009 the first ENSREG's report2 was submitted to the Commission, and transmitted to the European Parliament and the Council in September.
-It was reflected by the Council in its Conclusions of 10 November 20093, where the Council further invites the Commission to make full use of ENSREG expertise in the case of proposals for legally binding instruments in the field of safe management of spent fuel and radioactive waste being considered. - (22) The European Parliament called for harmonised standards for radioactive waste management4 and invited the Commission to review the relevant drafts of its legislative proposal and submit a new proposal for a directive on radioactive waste management5 - (23) There is a growing recognition in the Union as well as worldwide of the need for a stronger demonstration of responsible use of nuclear energy, covering in particular nuclear safeguards, safety, and security and safeguards.
-In this context the issue of spent fuel and radioactive waste management needs to be addressed in order to ensure a safe, optimised and sustainable use of nuclear energy.
+It was reflected by the Council in its Conclusions of 10 November 20093, where the Council further invites the Commission to make full use of ENSREG expertise in the case of proposals for legally binding instruments in the field of safe management of spent fuel and radioactive waste being considered. - (22) The European Parliament called for harmonised standards for radioactive waste management4 and invited the Commission to review the relevant drafts of its legislative proposal and submit a new proposal for a directive on radioactive waste management5 - (23) There is a growing recognition in the Union as well as worldwide of the need for a stronger demonstration of responsible use of nuclear energy, covering in particular nuclear safety, security and safeguards.
+In this context the issue of spent fuel and radioactive waste management needs to be addressed in order to ensure a safe, optimised and sustainable use of nuclear energy. - (24) While it is up to the Member States to define their energy mix, all Member States generate radioactive waste, whether or not they have nuclear reactors.
+Radioactive waste arises mainly from activities of the nuclear fuel cycle, such as the operation of nuclear power plants and the reprocessing of spent fuel, but also from other activities, such as applications of radioactive isotopes in medicine, research and industry.

-OJ L 195, 17.7.2007,p.44.
+1 OJ L 195, 17.7.2007, p.44.

-Report of the European Nuclear Safety Regulators Group, July 2009
+2 Report of the European Nuclear Safety Regulators Group, July 2009

-Council conclusions on the report by the Europeans Nuclear Regulators Group, 10 November 2009
+3 Council conclusions on the report by the Europeans Nuclear Regulators Group, 10 November 2009